Jimmy Garoppolo, 49ers should maintain winning partnership, James White states

 - Jimmy GaroppoloAmerican football playerLiveTodayTomorrowvs--|

-Why ex-teammate believes 49ers should keep Garoppolo originally appeared on NBC Sports Bayarea
+Why ex-teammate James White believes 49ers should keep Garoppolo originally appeared on NBC Sports Boston

 The clock is ticking on Jimmy Garoppolo’s time with the 49ers, and it has been winding down since Trey Lance was selected with the No. 3 overall pick in the 2021 NFL Draft.

-However, former NFL running back James White believes the partnership between the 49ers and Garoppolo should stay alive.
+However, former New England Patriots running back James White believes the partnership between the 49ers and Garoppolo should stay alive.

-White was teammates with Garoppolo on the New England Patriots for three seasons from 2014-16.
+White was teammates with Garoppolo in New England for three seasons from 2014-16.
 Both players were drafted by the Patriots in 2014 -- Garoppolo in the second round out of Eastern Illinois and White in the fourth round out of Wisconsin.

 Garoppolo did produce wins under center in San Francisco.
 The 49ers went 31-14 in Garoppolo's 45 starts over the last five seasons, made an appearance in Super Bowl IV and took another trip to last year's NFC Championship Game.